 Out of hundreds of entries, Congratulations to 28-year old producer, writer, artist, Justin L. from Santa Monica, CA for winning the CLASH ‘Find the Laptop’ Contest

 The contest commenced on July 29 and ran until September 15.
-Film School Rejects teamed up with Independent Film Company, Indomina Releasing, where Indomina tweeted out and Facebooked out pictures of 15 laptop cases placed in 15 locations around the United States, such as New York, Washington DC, Toronto, Phoenix, Austin, Dallas, Seattle, LA, San Diego, Boston, San Francisco and Las Vegas.
+Film School Rejects teamed up with Independent Film Company, Indomina Releasing, where Indomina tweeted out and Facebooked out pictures of 15 laptop cases placed in 15 locations around the United States, such as New York, Washington DC, Toronto, Phoenix, Austin,

 The contest appeared in over 14,500 twitter feeds.
 Thank you to all those that participated!